cronologic-de/ndigo5g_babel/README.md

 # ndigo5g_babel
-Wrappers, Utilities and Examples for using the Ndigo5G-10 with various programming languages.
+Wrappers, Utilities and Examples for using the Ndigo5G-10 and Ndigo250M with various programming languages.

 ## License